 Couldn’t I Just Teach Myself?

-This is something to consider when you sign up for an online course, does the tutor have the experience of the subject and teaching experience?
-An art teacher is used to delivering learning in a way that learners can understand and access, an artist who teaches a course online may not have the same teaching skills.
-Although they may well be a very talented artist, there is a skill in teaching and those skills are still there with teachers and tutors despite the format of the learning.
+This is something to consider when you sign up for an online course, does the tutor have the experience of the subject and the teaching experience?
+An art teacher is used to delivering learning in a way that learners can understand whether this is online or offline.

 Do I Have To Spend All My Time At A Screen?

-Have you tried learning art online?
-How did you get on, share your experiences and thoughts below…
+Have you been learning online?
+Share your experiences below…